trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 ## Putting it all together

-In summary of the last four weeks of content the process to convert dual GoPro Fusion fish-eye photos into a single equirectangular image is as follows;
+In summarising the last four weeks of content, the process to convert dual GoPro Fusion fish-eye photos into a single equirectangular image is as follows;

 1. Take matching front and back fish-eye images on the Fusion
 2. Determine resolution of the images (what camera mode they were shot in)